GerardSh/SoftwareUniversity/01 C#/09 ASP.NET Fundamentals/03 ASP.NET Core Introduction/README.md

 - **Merge server-side logic and client-side presentation**, giving you a powerful way to create dynamic web pages.

 Razor, the view engine used by **ASP.NET Core MVC**, handles the parsing and execution of C# code in these files, so you can focus on both **design and logic** in the same place.
+## `ModelState`
+**`ModelState`** is a property available in ASP.NET Core MVC controllers that holds the state of model binding and validation for the current HTTP request.
+It’s rebuilt on every request and stores information about input values and validation errors, allowing developers to check if the incoming data is valid using `ModelState.IsValid`.
+The data comes from various sources like query strings, form fields, and route parameters, and each key becomes an entry in the `ModelState` dictionary.
+You can access it directly inside any controller action to handle input validation or display error messages.
 # Bookmarks
 [ASP.NET documentation | Microsoft Learn](https://learn.microsoft.com/en-us/aspnet/core/?view=aspnetcore-9.0)